crate/cratedb-toolkit/doc/query/nlsql/backlog.md

 ## Iteration +1

-- Document `--include-tables`
+- Document `--include-tables`.
+- Use as agentic tool?
+- Exercise example that draws a table from database results.
+- Exercise example that draws a graph from database results.
 - Exercise example that uses time ranges.
 - Exercise example that needs SQL JOINs.
 - Exercise example that uses vector database features.
-- Is the machinery using pgvector-specific instructions that should be adjusted for CrateDB?
+- Is the machinery using pgvector-specific prompt instructions that should be adjusted for CrateDB?

 ## Iteration +2